The HyperTexts

 No, let me content myself

-with words simple, gentle and true,
+with small words, simple, gentle and true,

-and let humble words be my wealth:
+and let these humble words be my wealth:

 I really do love you.